flatpickles/sketchbook/design-doc.md

     -   `style` ("slider"): A string indicating the display style for this param.
 Options include:
         -   "slider": Show a range slider allowing the user to set via dragging.
         -   "field": Show an input field allowing the user to type a number.
-        -   "selection": Show a dropdown selector with several options, as described below.
-This is particularly useful when defining a corresponding project class property as a custom TypeScript enum.
-    -   `options` (`undefined`): When using the "selection" style, this array of strings will be used for the list of selection options, and the param value will be set to the index in this list when selection occurs.
     -   `section` (`undefined`): String name for the named section that this param should be grouped within, or undefined if it's a top level param.
 Params are displayed in the order they are defined in the file unless `section` is defined; sectioned params will be grouped together in the position of the first listed parameter.
 -   **Numeric array:**
     -   `name`, `min`, `max`, `step`, `liveUpdates`, and `section` as above.